-We have done student led conferences for years and we love them.
+We have done student led conferences for years and we love them!
 They take a little bit of work upfront but it is mostly just guiding the students in their preparation.
-This type of conference can still be done even if you are teaching virtually this year!
+And the great thing about this type of conference, is that it can be done in person or virtually!

-Read on to find out the top 8 reasons why you should do student led conferences with your class this year and to grab some free resources.
+Read on to find out the top 8 reasons why you should do student led conferences with your class this year, and to grab a FREEBIE with an editable parent letter and other resources.

-1. The prep for a student led conference is much less time consuming for you as the teacher than with traditional conferences.
+1. The prep is much less time consuming for you as the teacher than with traditional conferences

 Since they are student led, most of the information to be shared is being gathered by students.
 We start about a week before the conferences and have the students put together a portfolio of work to share using a checklist.
 They work on a different reflection page each day and gather samples of work from all of the subjects.

 2. Student led conferences are a great way for students to really reflect on their progress

 As we said, we have students fill out several reflection pages where they rate their work habits and behavior, share grades, Class Dojo points, etc. They also have many opportunities to set goals for themselves.
 They are not only thinking about how they have done so far in the year, but they think ahead to what they would like to accomplish in the future.

 3. Students are forced to take ownership of their own behavior/work

 As students work on completing their portfolios, we always stress how important it is to really be honest with themselves.
 When we sit down for a conference with the student and their parents, they know that we can always chime in with a question or bring up any differences between what we have noticed at school versus what they have shared.
 More often than not, our students are very truthful and many times are harder on themselves than we would have been.